ProbablePrime/office-hours/README.md

 # Office Hours

-Every Tuesday in the Neos Discord, I host a 30 minute AMA/Office Hours session answering questions about Neos.
+Every Tuesday in the Resonite Discord, I host a 30 minute AMA/Office Hours session answering questions about Resonite.

 We kept having storage, sync, processing etc issues that resultant in a loss of coverage or loss of files etc. Due to that I've just built my own.